Doctorlink is an online tool that connects to NHS clinical systems to enable you to:

 |Details about your health||Someone else|

-Should the GP details you provide us with not match those returned by PDS then certain functionality such as booking an appointment and requesting a repeat prescription will not be available.
-If this occurs we will tell you and direct you to contact [email protected] to resolve the difference.
+Should the GP details you provide us with not match those returned by PDS then functionality will be limited to managing your profile.
+If this occurs we will tell you and direct you to contact [email protected] to help resolve the difference.

 Should your symptom assessment result in a video consultation with a clinician, the consultation may be recorded for quality and training purposes.